AnasAlmana/Ubuntu-ROS-Installation/README.md

 ## ROS Noetic Installation steps:
 1-We should allow Ubuntu repositories (`universe`,`multiverse`,`restricted`).
-To do that, open new terminal the enter the following commands:
+To do that, open new terminal then enter the following commands:
 ```
 sudo add-apt-repository universe
 ```